Can I extend my Working Holiday work permit?

 An IEC work permit cannot be extended beyond the maximum allowed time in the agreement of a country.

 A Working Holiday work permit is part of the International Experience Canada (IEC) program and is a special work permit.
-Each IEC country has its own bilateral agreements with Canada on the length of a work permit.
-To find out the maximum length of your country enter your country >> here <<
+Each country that takes part in the IEC program has its own agreement with Canada.
+These agreements set the maximum length of a work permit.
+To check how long you can stay, select your country >> here <<

 As a rule, no work permit extensions are authorized under the International Experience Canada (IEC) Program.